Where is Albania located?

 What continent is Albania on?

 Where is Albania?
-What continent it is on?
+What continent is it on?
 Where Albania is located?
 Many people ask us these questions.

 Which countries lie along Albania’s borders?

-What does the Name Albania Mean?!
+What does the name Albania means?

 What language do Albanians Speak?